The analysis presented on the website is based on the data from newest edition (2025).

 Lung cancer (NSCLC)

-The GAP analysis for non-small cell lung cancer (NSCLC) revealed moderate limitations in access to both diagnosis and treatment.
-The scores obtained range from 41 points for Slovakia to 63-64 points for Poland and Hungary.
-The differences are mainly due to differences in the proportion of patients treated with PD-1/PD-L inhibitors.
-It is noteworthy that in all V4 countries, the reimbursement process has not kept pace with the very dynamic drug registration process.
-The reimbursement index describing the availability and limitations of public funding ranges from 24 to 35 points.
+The GAP analysis for non-small cell lung cancer (NSCLC) revealed significant limitations in access to both diagnosis and treatment.
+The results range from 42 points in Slovakia to 62–65 points in Poland and Hungary.
+These differences are mainly driven by variation in the proportion of patients treated with PD-1/PD-L1 inhibitors.
+It is noteworthy that in all V4 countries the reimbursement process does not keep pace with the very dynamic pace of new drug approvals.
+The reimbursement index, reflecting access to and restrictions on public funding, ranges from 18 to 38 points.

 Cross-Country